-That’s something the public are pining to see.
-They need a hero and Joshua can be that with the right moves in the future.
+That’s something the public is pining to see.
+They need a hero, and Joshua can be that with the right moves in the future.

 Lewis has been critical of Hearn and Joshua’s desire to capitalize on his Wembley Stadium win over Klitschko.
-Although it’s something a lot of the boxing community agree with.
+Although it’s something a lot of the boxing community agrees with.

-Beating Klitschko should have been the catalyst to an immediate attempt to fight Deontay Wilder (as Tyson Fury was out of commission).
+Beating Klitschko should have been the catalyst to an immediate attempt to fight Deontay Wilder (Tyson Fury was out of commission).
 But the truth is that wasn’t on the agenda.

-The whole of Britain just want Joshua to hold the same desire as Lewis and countless others.
+The whole of Britain just wants Joshua to hold the same desire as Lewis and countless others.
 And to show that yearning and intent to be the best he can be.

-He’s got unbelievable talent, there’s no questioning that.
-But what good is that talent against fighters who are simply not on that same level?
+He’s got unbelievable talent.
+There’s no questioning that.
+But what good is that talent against fighters who are not on that same level?

 Takam and Parker are level two, while Povetkin was over the hill.